CryptozombiesHQ/cryptozombie-lessons/3/09-zombiemodifiers.md

 - For zombies level 1 and higher, users will be able to change their name.
 - For zombies level 20 and higher, users will be able to give them custom DNA.

 We'll implement these functions below.
-Here's the example code from the previous lesson if you want to reference it:
+Here's the example code from the previous lesson for reference:

 ```
 // A mapping to store a user's age: